01 Going Round in Circles

 Aim#

-To see/feel centripetal force.
+To see/feel the centripetal force.

 Subjects#